How long have you worked in pharmacy?

 Tell us something about your role people might not be aware of

-For example, I carry out commonly known pharmacy technician duties, such as medicines reconciliation and accuracy checking of dispensed medication, but I am primarily the systems manager for the Omnicell automated drugs cabinets at South Tees.
+I also carry out commonly known pharmacy technician duties, such as medicines reconciliation and accuracy checking of dispensed medication to support my teams.

-This involves managing accounts, training staff, doing reports and optimisation projects and I’m currently project managing the next rollout of cabinets to another 31 areas across the trust.
+In my previous role of Omnicell pharmacy technician I was the lead for managing accounts, training staff, doing reports and optimisation projects and project managing the next rollout of cabinets to another 31 areas across the trust.

 What do you like about working at South Tees in pharmacy?